flownative/neos-replicator/Documentation/index.rst

    :lines: 1-18
    :emphasize-lines: 7-

-You can have as many endpoints as you need, and you can define them all at every system or put only the needed ones on every setup, depending on the replication you actually need to run.
+You can have as many nodes as you need, and you can define them all at every system or put only the needed ones on every setup, depending on the replication you actually need to run.

 Replication configuration